It’s no surprise to industry insiders that manufacturing facilities—and the technical talent within them—have changed.

 New technology, new skills, new workers.

-The “skills gap” in manufacturing is real — there is a wave of retiring workers with legacy machine tool and factory floor experience, and their in-depth knowledge of functionality, tendencies and problem-solving is irreplaceable.
+The “skills gap” in manufacturing is real — there is a wave of retiring workers with legacy machine tools and factory floor experience, and their in-depth knowledge of functionality, tendencies and problem-solving is irreplaceable.
 At the same time these workers are retiring, there is a lack of incoming younger workers who are motivated to not only consider the factory environment as a career option (due to long-held negative perceptions) but also have the technology-based skills required in manufacturing industry positions to complement the expertise of still-employed legacy workers.

 In order to create this optimal mix and overcome the skills gap in U.S. manufacturing, smart industrial hiring decision-makers are starting early to seek out potential employees with the right credentials for short-term effectiveness and long-term growth potential.

 New workers, new credentials.